bigray0x/EthStorage-TCS/README.md

 - At least one public repository.
 - At least following 5 GitHub accounts and have at least 1 follower.
 - Must allow the ceremony tools to read and write GitHub Gists on your account.

+### How to contribute

+- Step 1: clone and Run this script: